Dzaleka-Connect/dzaleka-connect/directory/profile/king-chapati.md

       relativeUrl: false
     - name: 'og:description'
       value: >-
-        The chapati business was initiated by a young refugee, entrepreneur called KING in Dzaleka refugee camp.
+        The chapati business was initiated by a young refugee, an entrepreneur called KING in Dzaleka refugee camp.
       keyName: property
       relativeUrl: false